oddlama/minecraft-server/README.md

 At this point, your proxy server is already running and the actual server will be started once you connect to it.
 Now is the time to review or change the server configuration.
+The main directory of your server is `/var/lib/minecraft/deploy`.
 Here is a list of things you might want to configure now.
 All settings that were changed by this script compared to the minecraft default, are listed in [Default Settings](#Default-Settings).
 When you are happy with your configuration, continue to the [Usage](#Usage) section.